o-ran-sc/nonrtric-plt-ranpm/pmproducer/docs/overview.rst

    }

-Here follows an example of a filter that will match two counters from all cells in two traffical nodes.
+Here follows an example of a filter that will match two counters from all cells in two RAN traffic-handling nodes.

 .. code-block:: javascript